logo

 Definition

-• Let $(X, \left\| \cdot \right\|)$ be a Banach space.
-A $T : X \to X$ that satisfies $\| T(x) - T ( \tilde{x} ) \| \le r \| x - \tilde{x} \|$ for all $x, \tilde{x} \in X$ and $0 \le r < 1$ is defined as a contraction mapping.
+• Let (X,)(X, \left\| \cdot \right\|) be a Banach space.
+A T:XXT : X \to X that satisfies T(x)T(x~)rxx~\| T(x) - T ( \tilde{x} ) \| \le r \| x - \tilde{x} \| for all x,x~Xx, \tilde{x} \in X and 0r<10 \le r < 1 is defined as a contraction mapping.

-• A $\alpha \in X$ that satisfies $T ( \alpha ) = \alpha$ is called a fixed point.
+• A αX\alpha \in X that satisfies T(α)=αT ( \alpha ) = \alpha is called a fixed point.

 Theorem 1

-The fixed point of $T$ exists uniquely.
+The fixed point of TT exists uniquely.

 Explanation

-The Banach fixed-point theorem is also called the contraction mapping theorem, and it can be usefully applied in the solution of partial differential equations assuming a Hilbert space, mainly in numerical analysis dealing with methods on $\mathbb{R}^{n}$.
+The Banach fixed-point theorem is also called the contraction mapping theorem, and it can be usefully applied in the solution of partial differential equations assuming a Hilbert space, mainly in numerical analysis dealing with methods on Rn\mathbb{R}^{n}.

-In fact, the norm itself is not necessary for the proof, so $X$ can be generalized to a complete metric space instead of a Banach space.
-If the distance of $(X , d)$ in a metric space is defined as $d (x,y) := \| x - y \|$, the exact same proof works.
+In fact, the norm itself is not necessary for the proof, so XX can be generalized to a complete metric space instead of a Banach space.
+If the distance of (X,d)(X , d) in a metric space is defined as d(x,y):=xyd (x,y) := \| x - y \|, the exact same proof works.

 Proof

 • Part 1.
-Continuity of $T$
+Continuity of TT

-If we assume $\displaystyle \delta := {{\varepsilon} \over {2}}$,
+If we assume δ:=ε2\displaystyle \delta := {{\varepsilon} \over {2}},

-$$ \| x - \tilde{x} \| < \delta = {{ \varepsilon } \over { 2 r }} $$
+xx~<δ=ε2r \| x - \tilde{x} \| < \delta = {{ \varepsilon } \over { 2 r }}

-$$ \implies \| T(x) - T ( \tilde{x} ) \| \le r \| x - \tilde{x} \| = {{\varepsilon } \over {2}} < \varepsilon $$
+T(x)T(x~)rxx~=ε2<ε \implies \| T(x) - T ( \tilde{x} ) \| \le r \| x - \tilde{x} \| = {{\varepsilon } \over {2}} < \varepsilon

 • Part 2.
-Existence of $\alpha$
+Existence of α\alpha

-Define a sequence $\left\{ x_{n} \right\}_{n \in \mathbb{N}}$ as $x_{n+1} := T ( x_{n} )$.
+Define a sequence {xn}nN\left\{ x_{n} \right\}_{n \in \mathbb{N}} as xn+1:=T(xn)x_{n+1} := T ( x_{n} ).
 Then,

-$$ \| x_{n} - x_{n-1} \| = \| T(x_{n-1} )- T(x_{n-2}) \| = r \| x_{n-1} - x_{n-2} \| $$
+xnxn1=T(xn1)T(xn2)=rxn1xn2 \| x_{n} - x_{n-1} \| = \| T(x_{n-1} )- T(x_{n-2}) \| = r \| x_{n-1} - x_{n-2} \|

 Expanding recursively,

-$$ \begin{align*} \| x_{n} - x_{n-1} \| =& r \| x_{n-1} - x_{n-2} \| \\ =& r^2 \| x_{n-2} - x_{n-3} \| \\ \vdots& \\ =& r^{n-1} \| x_{1} - x_{0} \| \end{align*} $$
+xnxn1=rxn1xn2=r2xn2xn3=rn1x1x0 \begin{align*} \| x_{n} - x_{n-1} \| =& r \| x_{n-1} - x_{n-2} \| \\ =& r^2 \| x_{n-2} - x_{n-3} \| \\ \vdots& \\ =& r^{n-1} \| x_{1} - x_{0} \| \end{align*}

-Now, if we let $n = m + k$ for $n, m, k \in \mathbb{N}$, by the triangle inequality,
+Now, if we let n=m+kn = m + k for n,m,kNn, m, k \in \mathbb{N}, by the triangle inequality,

-$$ \begin{align*} \| x_{n} - x_{m} \| =& \| x_{m+k} - x_{m} \| \\ \le & \| x_{m+k} - x_{m+(k-1) } \| + \cdots + \| x_{m+k} - x_{m+(k-1) } \| \\ \le & \| x_{m+1} - x_{m } \| \left( 1 + r + \cdots + r^{k} \right) \\ \le & \| x_{m+1} - x_{m } \| {{1 - r^{k}} \over {1 - r}} \\ \le & \| x_{m+1} - x_{m } \| {{1 } \over {1 - r}} \\ \le & {{ r^{m-1} } \over {1 - r}} \| x_{1} - x_{0} \| \end{align*} $$
+xnxm=xm+kxmxm+kxm+(k1)++xm+kxm+(k1)xm+1xm(1+r++rk)xm+1xm1rk1rxm+1xm11rrm11rx1x0 \begin{align*} \| x_{n} - x_{m} \| =& \| x_{m+k} - x_{m} \| \\ \le & \| x_{m+k} - x_{m+(k-1) } \| + \cdots + \| x_{m+k} - x_{m+(k-1) } \| \\ \le & \| x_{m+1} - x_{m } \| \left( 1 + r + \cdots + r^{k} \right) \\ \le & \| x_{m+1} - x_{m } \| {{1 - r^{k}} \over {1 - r}} \\ \le & \| x_{m+1} - x_{m } \| {{1 } \over {1 - r}} \\ \le & {{ r^{m-1} } \over {1 - r}} \| x_{1} - x_{0} \| \end{align*}

-Therefore, $\left\{ x_{n} \right\}_{n \in \mathbb{N}}$ is a Cauchy sequence.
-Since $X$ is a Banach space, when $n \to \infty$ then $x_{n}$ converges to some $\alpha \in X$.
-From Part 1., since $T$ is continuous,
+Therefore, {xn}nN\left\{ x_{n} \right\}_{n \in \mathbb{N}} is a Cauchy sequence.
+Since XX is a Banach space, when nn \to \infty then xnx_{n} converges to some αX\alpha \in X. From Part 1., since TT is continuous,

-$$ \begin{align*} T ( \alpha ) =& T \left( \lim_{n \to \infty } x_{n} \right) = \lim_{n \to \infty } T(x_{n} ) \\ =& \lim_{n \to \infty } x_{n+1} \\ =& \alpha \end{align*} $$
+T(α)=T(limnxn)=limnT(xn)=limnxn+1=α \begin{align*} T ( \alpha ) =& T \left( \lim_{n \to \infty } x_{n} \right) = \lim_{n \to \infty } T(x_{n} ) \\ =& \lim_{n \to \infty } x_{n+1} \\ =& \alpha \end{align*}

-Hence, $\alpha$ is a fixed point of $T$.
+Hence, α\alpha is a fixed point of TT.

 • Part 3.
-Uniqueness of $\alpha$
+Uniqueness of α\alpha

-$$ \| \alpha - \beta \| \le \| T( \alpha ) - T ( \beta ) \| \le r \| \alpha - \beta \| $$
+αβT(α)T(β)rαβ \| \alpha - \beta \| \le \| T( \alpha ) - T ( \beta ) \| \le r \| \alpha - \beta \|

-$$ \implies (1 - r ) \| \alpha - \beta \| \le 0 $$
+(1r)αβ0 \implies (1 - r ) \| \alpha - \beta \| \le 0

-$$ \implies \| \alpha - \beta \| \le 0 $$
+αβ0 \implies \| \alpha - \beta \| \le 0

-$$ \implies \alpha = \beta $$
+α=β \implies \alpha = \beta

 Or it can also be said that since a Banach space is a metric space, it is a Hausdorff space, and in a Hausdorff space, a sequence converges uniquely.